crsjones/APU/readme.md

 ### Michael D. Maples
 ### October 24, 1975

-This is the library in Z80 form from;
+This is the library in Z80 form based on the work of Herb Johnson;

 http://retrotechnology.com/herbs_stuff/float.html